2019ChenGong/DPImageBench/README.md

 ```
 > [!Note]
 >
 > It is noted that the default resolution for pretraining is 28x28 when --data_name is set to `mnist_28` or `fmnist_28`, but 32x32 for other datasets.
-Users can edit `pretrain.n_epochs` to control the number of pretrain epoch

 #### For the implementation of the results reported in Figures 5, 6, and 9 (RQ2), the performance is analyzed by varying the epsilon and model size.